jamiepearcey/react-scoped-stylesheet/README.md

 # React Scoped Stylesheet

 **React Scoped Stylesheet** brings the power and simplicity of Vue's scoped styles to React.
-It's essentially CSS Modules, but where styles are naturally scoped to the component level, and you can share styles across components by passing the scope identifier.
+It's essentially CSS Modules, but where styles are naturally scoped to the component level using CSS classes and deep selectors.
 This avoids the need to manually scope every classname to the selector block.

 ## Key Features